Table of Contents

 - Let’s define

-so spring boot will try to handle exception from other implementation.
+nullso spring boot will try to handle exception from other implementation.

-and register org.springframework.boot.diagnostics.FailureAnalyzer
+2. Create spring.factories inside resources/META-INF/ and register org.springframework.boot.diagnostics.FailureAnalyzer listener:

 org.springframework.boot.diagnostics.FailureAnalyzer=com.javadeveloperzone.CustomFailedAnalyzer